open-fpga-nvm/open-fpga-nvm.github.io/000-Home.md

 ![](/resource/image/design_overview.png)

 Specifically, the communication module is responsible for receiving the commands and reporting the results through the protocol we defined, and the operation manager composes specific NVM requests based on the commands requested by the host and forward it to the underlying memory controller.
-The memory controller then generates specific signal for different types of NVM devices.
-This logic design ours allows us to not only cover diverse NVM memory products but also flexibly control a broad range of memory workloads, as the NVM operations and access patterns can be simply composed and requested from the host (without any FPGA modification).
-Lastly, we built a customized printed circuit board (PCB) that connects the FGPA and the real NVM device through a veryhigh-density cable interconnect (VHDCI) and can select power sources for measuring NVM device power consumption.
+The memory controller then generates specific signals for different types of NVM devices.
+This logic design of ours allows us to not only cover diverse NVM memory products but also flexibly control a broad range of memory workloads, as the NVM operations and access patterns can be simply composed and requested from the host (without any FPGA modification).
+Lastly, we built a customized printed circuit board (PCB) that connects the FPGA and the real NVM device through a veryhigh-density cable interconnect (VHDCI) and can select power sources for measuring NVM device power consumption.
 In this PCB design, we also expose all test pins connected to external logic analyzer, and can connect different types of chip sockets.